smartybryan/callingboard/README.md

 TODO

-- UI - raw data conversion then save parsed data
+- Before members/callings save, backup the current file in case you need to go back.
+- In the controller, after successful import of member/calling data, save to disk.
 - Authentication/authorization
 -